CoinDesk: History

 In December 2017, CoinDesk established CoinDesk Korea in collaboration with the 22nd Century Media Co., subsidiary of Hankyoreh Co., Ltd. to provide blockchain news service in South Korea.

-In November 2022, CoinDesk reported that FTX's partner firm Alameda Research held a significant portion of its assets in FTX's native token FTT.
-The news led to a bank run and liquidity crisis at FTX, culminating in FTX filing for bankruptcy protection.
+On November 2, 2022, Ian Allison reported for CoinDesk that FTX's partner firm Alameda Research held a significant portion of its assets in FTX's native token FTT.
+The news led to a bank run and liquidity crisis at FTX, culminating in FTX filing for bankruptcy protection on November 11.
+In addition, FTX and Alameda co-founder and former CEO Sam Bankman-Fried was convicted of wire fraud and conspiracy on the one-year anniversary of Allison's story being published.

 In November 2023, CoinDesk was acquired by Bullish.

 CoinDesk TV

 CoinDesk TV is an online video channel that produces live news program every day.
 The channel produces daily and weekly shows including "First Mover", "The Hash", "All About Bitcoin", "Word On The Block" and so on.

 Consensus Event

 Consensus is CoinDesk's annual crypto summit.
 It started in 2015.
 It has been held in New York City from 2017 to 2019, virtually in 2020 and 2021, and in Austin, Texas since 2022.